Pakhi-Rajpoot/Pakhi-Rajpoot/README.md

 <h1 align="center">Hi 👋, I'm Pakhi Rajpoot</h1>
 # 👋 Hello!
 I'm Pakhi

-Motivated Backend Developer and aspiring Machine Learning Enthusiast.
+Motivated Backend Developer and aspiring AI and Machine Learning Enthusiast.
 I have hands-on experience in developing REST APIs using Node.js and Express, working with MongoDB, and implementing JWT authentication.
 Currently exploring machine learning to predict outcomes using Python.

 I’m eager to apply my technical expertise in backend development and machine learning to build impactful and data-driven applications.